 In my opinion, this presentation belongs to very good academic presentations.

+-great!

 12) In terms of organisation, this talk is well planned.
 The beginning is a bit fuzzy clarity-wise (we are not sure what is coming next, why, and in what order), but over time the structure becomes clear and logical.
 Key points are visibly marked and summarized near the end.